- Gardening Classes – NOW OPEN

 Garden plants and produce are never to be fed to our animals.
 Many are toxic and can be fatal.

 DIG IT — MASTER GARDENER TIPS AND VIDEO FOR THE MILE-HIGH REGION: Tomatoes

-“Anybody can grow them, says master gardener Evelyn Alton.
+“Be patient,” says Colorado Master Gardenersm Evelyn Alton.
+“The biggest mistake most mile-high tomato fans make is setting out tomatoes too soon.
+Cold, and especially cold soil, stunt tomato growth.”
 She’s one of Colorado State University gardening experts lending advice to Front Range residents who’ve never touched dirt with their own hands, as well as those veteran gardeners honing their skills…….